-Most setting circles are not accurate enough to put an object dead-center in the telescope's eyepiece, but they should place the object somewhere within the field of view of the telescope's finder scope, assuming the equatorial mount is accurately polar aligned.
-Use the hand controller to center the object in the finder scope, and it should appear in the telescope's field of view.
+Most setting circles are not accurate enough to put an object dead-center in the telescope's eyepiece, but they should place the object somewhere within the field of view of the finder scope, assuming the equatorial mount is accurately polar aligned.
+Use the slow-motion controls to center the object in the finder scope, and it should appear in the telescope's field of view.